johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-General-Device-Trust-Overview.md

 ## Create a Configuration Profile

 *Admin must have a configuration profile to link each connector configuration to.*
-*Link to walkthrough to create a profile.*
+*Link to walk through to create a profile.*

 ## Set Up a Device Trust Connector